elf-oskari/oskari-extensions/bundles/require/bundle/README.md

 ```

-# defining an event class using Oskari 2.0 API
+# defining an event class

 Events shall be used for inter-bundle communications.
 Event class must be included by some part of code.
 Event listeners use event identifiers to enable